Learning & Development

 Fostering parental engagement and supporting our families is at the heart of everything we do at Red Lane Primary School.
 We desire to ensure our families feel supported with their child’s learning at school and at home.
 We offer a variety of workshops and open mornings across school to build their confidence.
 This enables parents and carers to see what resources and models we use within school and strategies they can adopt when teaching their children at home.
 Our English workshops and open mornings include: enabling parents to support their child’s phonetical development; EYFS and KS1 reading workshop, KS2 reading workshop and parental engagement in Knowledge Days and book fairs.

-In addition, we offer bespoke support for the parents and carers of those in year groups experiencing national testing, including: Reception Baseline testing, Year 1 Phonics Screen; Year 2 SATS; Year 4 Multiplication Check and lastly, End of KS2 SATS.
+In addition, we offer bespoke support for the parents and carers of those in year groups experiencing national testing, including: Reception Baseline testing, Year 1 Phonics Screen; Year 4 Multiplication Check and lastly, End of KS2 SATS.
 These informative workshops support our parents and carers understanding of these tests and the support our school offers our children in preparing them academically and emotionally for these examinations.

 We endeavour to provide every opportunity for our parents and carers to support their child’s learning at home.